 Blacksburg VA 24061-0355

-- Implementation of standardized and reliable measurement-based care through routine outcomes monitoring to improve treatment adherence, treatment effectiveness and clinical decision making
+- Implementation of measurement-based care to improve treatment effectiveness and clinical decision making

-- Dissemination of adaptations of empirically supported treatments to increase generalizability of psychological interventions
+- Dissemination of adaptations of empirically supported treatments to increase generalizability of psychological intervention

 Current Research Projects